Discovering a new place is amazing.

 |Supermarket Concept Store, Belgrade|

-Graffiti hunting turned into going back to my Top 3 areas in Belgrade to find great street art, getting excited when spotting a new mural.
+Hunting for street art in Belgrade turned into going back to my Top 3 areas in Belgrade to find great street art, getting excited when spotting a new mural.

 I even tested my trip planner ability showing Belgrade to Silvia in less than 24 hours, bringing her to my Top-3 favorite neighborhoods of Belgrade: Savamala, Dorćol, and Vračar,